-The directors consider the result for the year to be satisfactory and continue with the strategy to increase long term shareholder value.
+The directors are pleased with the result for the year and will continue with the strategy to increase long term shareholder value in the year ahead.

 Principal risks and uncertainties

 The main risk facing the company is fluctuation in raw material costs.
 The company uses forward contracts to manage risk in purchasing.